HawDevelopment/River/docs/GetStarted/index.md

 **Roblox Studio**:

--   Get the Module's rbx file from the [Library](https://www.youtube.com/watch?v=dQw4w9WgXcQ) or [GitHub Releases](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+-   Get the Module's rbx file from the [GitHub Releases](https://github.com/HawDevelopment/River/releases).
 -   Place the Module within ReplicatedStorage.

 **Rojo workflow**:

--   Download River zip folder from the latest [GitHub Releases](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+-   Download River zip folder from the latest [GitHub Releases](https://github.com/HawDevelopment/River/releases).
 -   Extract the Folder from the zipped file.
 -   Point the Folder to Replicated Storage.